Canoe paddle strokes: Switch sides often method

 The switch sides often method, also called sit and switch, hit and switch, hut stroke, Minnesota switch or North American Touring Technique, can be described as the paddling technique where one uses the switching of paddling sides to go straight or maneuver.
 The spoken command "Hut!" is sometimes used by the stern paddler to alert the person paddling the bow to switch sides, giving rise to the term "Hut stroke".
 This technique is intended to avoid correction strokes after the forward stroke to make a very high stroke frequency possible thus enabling paddling with high speeds for a long time.
 Maneuvers are generally performed by switching paddling sides (e.g., for a turn to the left, the solo/stern paddler paddles on the right side of the canoe and vice versa.)
 For this method, in certain situations, two tandem paddlers may paddle on the same side.
 This method is one of the fastest on flat water and mostly used by marathon canoeists in the US and Canada.

+Canoe Roll

+Like in the case of a kayak, a properly outfitted canoe can be rolled: that is, righted from a capsized position without the paddler exiting the craft.
+The American Canoe Association teaches the low brace roll, where the back face of the paddle is used to push against the surface of the water to provide resistance for the hip snap to act against.